RyanMalt/Twitter-Counter/README.txt

 Oauth authorization:
     In order for this program to work, a series of "passwords" are needed from the online twitter api.
-This requires the registering of a twitter app and the generating of these tokens and secret keys.
+This requires registering a twitter app and generating tokens and secret keys.

-    Once these four keys have been obtained, place them into the oauth.txt or whatever file you like as long as it obeys the formatting of the oauth.txt file setup.
+    Once these four keys have been obtained, place them into the oauth.txt file.

 Installation:
-    Theoretically, you should just be able to run install.sh, and it should be okay.
-Granted, I haven't tested this at all, but my theory is pretty good.

-    If install.sh fails, manually building and install everything in PythonModules will be necessary.
-        ex)
-            #cd httplib2-master
-            #python setup.py build
-            #sudo python setup.py install

-        -Make sure to install setuptools-15.2 first, then httplib2-master, python-oauth2-master, and simplejson-3.6.5, then finally,
-            python-twitter-1.1
+    After a severe overhaul, this will be done using a makefile and a Python setup file, but currently, this is the process.

     After installing all the python dependencies, compile all the .cpp's in Source_Code, name the program "Tweetalyzer.out," then move it into the main Twitter_Project directory

     Finally, you likely will have to chmod +x analyzeTwitter.sh, Tweetalyzer.out and twitterScript.py.

-    Now, feel free to play with your new toy!

 Commandline arguments:
      -a [OATH FILE]: